redhat-ai-services/mlops-demo-getting-started/README.md

 ### Step One: Request a Cluster from RHPDS

-Login to the Red Hat Demo Platform (https://demo.redhat.com), then navigate to `Catalog` > `Workshops`.
-In the filter option enter `OpenShift 4.11`, then select the `OpenShift 4.11 Workshop`.
+Login to the [Red Hat Demo Platform](https://demo.redhat.com), then navigate to `Catalog` > `Workshops`.
+In the filter option enter the text: `OpenShift 4.11`, then select the `OpenShift 4.11 Workshop` from the card list below.
 Finally, click the `Order` button to begin provisioning the new cluster.

 Enter required information for Activity and Purpose.
 Select a geo-region closest to you, such as `us-east-2`.
 Suggest leaving the other options at defaults unless you would like to specifically enable or disable them.